 While editing files on a machine running some form of Windows and uploading them to a Linux server is convenient, it can cause unforeseen complications.
 Windows-based text editors put special characters at the end of lines to denote a line return or newline.
 Normally harmless, some applications on a Linux server cannot understand these characters and can cause the service to not respond correctly.
 There is a simple way to correct this problem: dos2unix.

 The Softaculous auto-installer allows the installation of web applications with the click of a button.
-A wide variety of applications are available to be easily installed, including web portals, e-commerce solutions, content management systems, blogs, polls, forums and more.
+A wide variety of applications are available to be easily installed on our VPS server or Dedicated server, including web portals, e-commerce solutions, content management systems, blogs, polls, forums and more.
 Softaculous can take over the installations of other auto-installers.
 Softaculous also has an easy-to-use backup feature, allowing for the backup of installations at anytime.

 Domain Name Service, or DNS, can be one of the most be one of the more complicated concepts in server administration.
 This article will walk through changing an A record from the Linux command line.

 This article assumes that you are running BIND on a linux server, that you already have an understanding of what DNS is, the different types of DNS entries, and how DNS works.
 Please note: The incorrect editing of your zone file can take your site offline.
 All editing must be done on the authoritative nameservers for the given domain.

 Domain Name System, or DNS, is a complex system to understand, but cPanel has simplified the administration of DNS by adding it to the WHM interface.
 One of the most common tasks involved with administrating DNS is updating an A record.
 A records are one of the most common DNS entries, and cPanel makes updating them easy.